OPTML-Group/Unlearn-Simple/TOFU/README.md

 * For TOFU, we use 8 GPUs and fine-tune the model for 5 epochs with a learning rate of 1e-5 to obtain the origin model.
 The origin model can be downloaded directly from [here](https://drive.google.com/drive/folders/1L47Hf813gal8RD581S3XrWHnY_0ll4y4?usp=sharing).

-* For WMDP, you can obtained it from [here](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta).

 ## Get and evaluate the unlearned model